The essentials for welcoming a cat with gentleness and kindness.

 - Better hygiene than a bowl of stagnant water.

-🎯 Essentials for rest
+🎯 The essentials for rest

 🌿 Cat tree and scratching post